alanbchristie/cylc-docker/README.md

 # A Docker image for Cylc
 Here we have a very basic container image for [Cylc].
+Cylc is a workflow engine for running suites of inter-dependent jobs.
-I'm still learning/evaluating Cylc so hopefully this container image works.
+I'm still learning/evaluating Cylc so hopefully this container image helps you get started with Cylc.
+It contains Cylc `7.7.1`.

-It contains Cylc `7.7.1` and appears to respond to basic commands (`version` and `check-software`).
+There's also nice introductory Cylc online [tutorial] from the guys behind [Rose].

 ## Building the image
 You should find an image on Docker Hub or you can use `docker` or